PoliTo-ASAC-Lab/xFTDIscan/README.md

 ## scanusb.py
-Script that uses `powershell pnputil /enum-devices /connected  /class "Ports"` to list the USB-FTDI devices currently attached to the machine (Windows)
+Script that uses `powershell pnputil /enum-devices /connected  /class "Ports"` to list the USB-FTDI devices currently attached to the machine (Windows).

 Sample output of `pnputil` command: